denisblondeau/TestWeatherKitRESTAPI/README.md

 # TestWeatherKitRESTAPI

-iOS 15.5 Demo of Apple's WeatherKit REST API - This demo retrieves all weather datasets for your current location.
+iOS 16.2 Demo of Apple's WeatherKit REST API - This demo retrieves all weather datasets for your current location.

-Note: This demo uses a BETA API - i.e. it may break at any time...
+Note: This demo uses the Weather REST API 1.0.0+

 To get started with the WeatherKit: https://developer.apple.com/weatherkit/get-started